hexanal/fredmercy-blog/entries/2019-03/2019-03-19/hooked-like-fishies.md

 `2:14pm:` I mean... still nothing, but maybe soon.

 `2:22pm:` And to think I skipped lunch for _this?!_ Haha, just kidding, this is important and I will make it work.

+`2:56pm:` I think I fundamentally misunderstood the concept of the _githooks_ and it won't be possible to implement exactly what I had in mind.
+That's a bummer, man.
+I guess I'll continue to ssh into the server and manually pull & build the blog.
+Like a _chump_.